SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

   \end{tikzpicture}
   }
-  \caption{The Galilean description of the relative velocities between Earth and a GPS Satellite is given by the velocity vector from the satellite [1]. $\gamma$ represents the scale factor for time-dilation to unify observer's measurements in the context of special relativity and the ellipses represent stationary observers in general relativity. $M$ is the mass of the Earth (in meters) and the time dilation factors with their corresponding observers (at \textcolor{blue}{$r_{Earth}$} and \textcolor{red}{$r_{GPS}$}) are colored in blue and red, respectively.}
+  \caption{The Galilean description of the relative velocities between Earth and a \gls{gps} Satellite is given by the velocity vector from the satellite [1]. $\gamma$ represents the scale factor for time-dilation to unify observer's measurements in the context of special relativity and the ellipses represent stationary observers in general relativity. $M$ is the mass of the Earth (in meters) and the time dilation factors with their corresponding observers (at \textcolor{blue}{$r_{Earth}$} and \textcolor{red}{$r_{GPS}$}) are colored in blue and red, respectively.}
   \label{fig:gpsDemonstration}
 \end{figure}

-In short, each GPS satellite periodically transmits location data alongside a timecode [1].
-Using special relativity (SR), we find a scaling factor, $\gamma$, that represents the strength of length contraction and time dilation caused by the relative velocity of the satellite to Earth.
-To calculate this factor, we must transition from the Galilean model of treating space and time distances separately to SR’s spacetime.
-However, measurement and theory would still disagree on the time elapsed between ticks of both the Earth’s and the GPS’s light-clocks and that is because we have failed to consider the effects of gravity.
+In short, each \gls{gps} satellite periodically transmits location data alongside a timecode [1].
+Using \gls{sr}, we find a scaling factor, $\gamma$, that represents the strength of length contraction and time dilation caused by the relative velocity of the satellite to Earth.
+To calculate this factor, we must transition from the Galilean model of treating space and time distances separately to \gls{sr}’s spacetime.
+However, measurement and theory would still disagree on the time elapsed between ticks of both the Earth’s and the \gls{gps}’s light-clocks and that is because we have failed to consider the effects of gravity.
 These results are illustrated in Figure \ref{fig:timeDilationSum}.

 \begin{figure}[H]
   \begin{subfigure}{\textwidth}